 No two boats are said to be the same, and such is the popularity of the races throughout the world that there are even companies as far afield as Poland currently manufacturing them on a large scale much to the chagrin of local boat makers.

-Taiwan is a country with many traditions, and there are quite a few related to this festival.
+Taiwan has many traditions, and there are quite a few related to this festival.
 Locals believe that an egg can stand on its end at 12 noon, while children will wear perfumed sachets to ward off evil.
 Homeowners will hang Calamus and Wormwood on doors or windows, which again is believed to ward off evil and bad luck, but the most popular tradition is, without a doubt, the eating of zongzi.

 These sticky rice triangular dumplings are often loaded with nuts, meat, egg yolks, and mushrooms, all wrapped in a large leaf and tied with string.
 These delicious snacks are the highlight of the day for many and can be found on sale throughout the region in the weeks leading up to the festival.